 - For interline travel where the Seaborne flight segment is included on the same ticket as a connecting flight segment of another airline with an aircraft of more than 60 seats, to $3,500 per passenger as per federal rules and

 - For interline interline travel where the Seaborne flight segment is included on the same ticket as a connecting flight segment of another airline with an aircraft of 60 seats or less, to $500 per passenger, whichever is less.

-- Seaborne assumes no responsibility for loss, damage or delayed delivery of luggage not acceptable for transportation by Seaborne as checked luggage and items damaged as a result of items contained in checked or transferred luggage.
+- Seaborne assumes no responsibility for loss, damage or delayed delivery of baggage not acceptable for transportation by Seaborne as checked baggage and items damaged as a result of items contained in checked or transferred baggage.

 - Seaborne assumes no liability for musical instruments/recreational/sports items not presented in hard-sided case, or any other fragile item improperly packed

 - Seaborne assumes no liability for any rooster or other animal health claim.